-A significant increase in the systematic, coordinated, and timely intervention practices occurred during the 2021-22 school year.
-Data, such as the Fountas and Pinnell Benchmark Assessment were used to determine student needs and identify specific areas of intervention.
-Leveled Literacy Intervention six-week cycles were utilized in response to these identified student needs.
+A significant increase in the systematic, coordinated, and timely intervention practices occurred during the 2022-23 school year.
+Data, such as the Fountas and Pinnell Benchmark Assessment and Core Phonics were used to determine student needs and identify specific areas of intervention.
+Literacy intervention six-week cycles were utilized in response to these identified student needs.
+Additionally, math common assessments were used to identify students in need of math intervention.
+Do the Math six-week cycles were utilized in response to specific student needs.